Key points about irritable hip

 - has been unwell for a week or more

-Take your child to the doctor if you:
+Take your child to a health professional if you:

 - are worried your child's pain might have been caused by an injury